 The Church of St. Magdalena

-The Church of St. Magdalena beams from a hill in a tiny village of the same name located on the far end of the valley.
+The Church of St. Magdalena belongs to a tiny village of the same name tucked in the southern end of Val di Funes.
 The church itself sits atop a grassy hill where it is said pagan rituals took place long ago.

 The exact date the church was built is not known, but it was first mentioned in historical documents in 1394.
 According to legend, the church was dedicated to St. Mary Magdalene after a mirage of her appeared in a nearby brook.
 As you may recall, she is one of the most beloved saints as she embodies the power of forgiveness and was the first to see Jesus resurrected.

-Inside, the church design and decor is classically baroque.
+Inside, the church design and decor are classically baroque.
 Ornate gold and marble accents and remarkable paintings flourish from ceiling to floor.
 Above the altar is a painting of Mary Magdalene followed by a statue of her at the foot of the cross.

-TIPS FOR THE BEST VIEWS: Seeing the Church of St. Magdalena up close is certainly a rewarding experience, but admiring it against the backdrop of the Dolomites is a sight you’ll never forget.
-Here’s how to capture the iconic panorama as seen in our feature image:
+Seeing the Church of St. Magdalena up close is certainly a rewarding experience, but admiring it against the backdrop of the Dolomites is a sight you’ll never forget.
+Here’s how to capture the iconic panorama as shown above

 - From the Via Geisler roadway into the village of St. Magdalena take a left at the blue sign directing you to the village center.
 Straight ahead of you will be a public parking lot.
 We recommend parking here and hiking along the road to the panorama point and church.
 The road leading directly to the church is closed to automobiles.

 - Take left onto Bergweg and then a right on Trebich.
 Note: Street names may not be visible so be sure to follow the signs for the church (Kirche / Chiesa).

 - Follow Trebich to the left and then Magdalenaweg, which veers to the right.
 Stay on Magdalena as it winds gradually upward.